LLAMA-Coop/Alpaca/README.md

 - **Note Model**: Expect a model that supports concise summaries or explanations drawn from multiple sources, enhancing note reliability.
 - **Quiz Model**: Dive into versatile question formats, including prompt/response, fill-in-the-blank, ordered or unordered lists, and more.
 We're even exploring multimedia prompts with WCAG-compliant text alternatives.

-Join us on this thrilling journey to reshape learning and knowledge sharing with Mneme!
+Join us on this thrilling journey to reshape learning and knowledge sharing with Alpaca!

 ## Calling All Developers 👩‍💻👨‍💻